frederic-perez/AmE-dictionary/data/idioms.md

 __lay bare (something)__ To divulge, explain, or reveal something not previously known publicly. _Our hope is that this expedition will lay bare the secrets of the ancient king’s tomb._ _Influencers are laying bare the inner workings of the internet._
 __lay down and die__ :dart: To quit; to give up hope or ambition. _We might have had an unexpected loss in the playoffs, but that doesn’t mean this team is ready to lay down and die!_
 __lay off__
-__lay the groundwork (for something)__ To create or prepare the basics or essential foundation (for something); to pave the way (for something). _As CEO of the company, I laid the groundwork for one of the most successful international firms in the country._
+__lay the groundwork (for something)__ :dart::two: To create or prepare the basics or essential foundation (for something); to pave the way (for something). _Our success with this healthcare bill wouldn’t be possible, had the previous administration not laid the groundwork already._ _As CEO of the company, I laid the groundwork for one of the most successful international firms in the country._
 __laze about__ To relax or spend time idly; to do nothing or very little. _It’s a gorgeous day outside, so you kids get off your butts and quit lazing about!_
 __lazy-bones__ A particularly lazy or indolent person. _Come on, lazy-bones, you’ve spent half the day in bed.
 Time to get up and be productive!_
 __lead domino__ :two::hammer: